How do potholes develop?

 When will the City of Lethbridge fix the pothole on my street?

 Each day, a Foreman will visit and rate any potholes that were reported.
 Only potholes that cause concern in the driving lanes of priority one and two streets will be repaired with a temporary fill.
 Potholes with the potential for causing damage are considered an emergency and will be repaired as quickly as possible.
-For a pothole emergency, please call Public Operations to report the location at 403 320 3850.

 Can the City of Lethbridge fix every pothole on our City streets?